RanceCl/Crumbs/app/orders/README.md

 ```
 ## Update order information
 - Updates order entry.
+- `payment_type_name` uses one of the following: Cash, Credit, Venmo, PayPal.
 - `payment_status` MUST be one of the following if not None: "Unconfirmed", "Complete", "Incomplete", "Invalid".
 - `delivery_status` MUST be one of the following if not None: "Not Sent", "Mailed", "Delivered", "Delayed", "Picked Up".
 - `order_status` MUST be one of the following if not None: "Incomplete", "Complete".